vijay1528/fogos-lineageos-guide/README.md

 * This guide follows LineageOS official [guide](https://wiki.lineageos.org/devices/fogos/build/variant2)
 * I'm creating this to make rom building more user friendly

-* You can use this guide for other official devices too, will just need to tweak `Initialize the LineageOS source repository` & `Get/Extract proprietary blobs` section according to your device
+* You can use this guide for other official devices too, will just need to tweak `Initialize the LineageOS source repository` & `Get/Extract proprietary blobs` & `codename` according to your device. check your device's official lineageos guide for more clearance

-## Disclaimer / Note
+## Disclaimer / Note:-
-* Look i'm not responsible for bricked devices, dead phone or your girlfriend ran away with someone.
+* **Look i'm not responsible for bricked devices, dead phone or your girlfriend ran away with someone.**
-* You are going through this guide bcoz u wanna use your free time to try building custom rom for your OWN device repeat own device.
+* **You are going through this guide bcoz u wanna use your free time to try building custom rom for your `OWN` device repeat your `own` device.**
-* Your warranty will be void if you fuck with your device or its software.
+* **Your warranty will be void if you fuck with your device or its software haha..**
-* If i have missed some linux commands/dependencies, spelling mistakes then correct yourself and can check official guide.
+* **If i have missed some linux commands/dependencies, spelling mistakes then correct yourself or u can check lineage official guide.**

 # Requirements